 - Oil and natural gas accounts for three million jobs or 35.8% of the nation in the region, generating incomes of over $208.5 billion or 40.5% of the entire nation's oil and gas jobs and income

-- North America's agricultural heartland, producing over $111 billion of agricultural goods, or 28.22% of the U.S. total in 2012; three of the top ten farm states; Canada and Mexico are the number two and three top export markets for U.S. farm products
+- North America's agricultural heartland, producing over $111 billion of agricultural goods, or 28.22% of the U.S. total in 2012; three of the top ten farm states; Canada and Mexico are the number one and three top export markets for U.S. farm products in 2015

 - Accidents will be significantly reduced on current two-lane segments of the corridor when they are upgraded to four-lane-divided highway.
 Rural roads are dangerous and improving them SAVES LIVES.
 Each year, more than 42,000 Americans are killed and nearly 3 million are injured on our nation's highways.
 The total economic cost of these crashes exceeds $230 billion annually